 - Never place your subject facing opposite the window.
 That will make the picture dark.

 - You must know the schedule of sunlight.
 Which time sunlight hits your house or window, or which amount of light you need-you must research these things.
-There will be harsh light in the morning or 12 pm, but you can get a soft glow from 3 to 4 pm.
+There will be harsh light in the morning or at 12 pm, but you can get a soft glow from 3 to 4 pm.

 - You can play with shadow.
 Shadows produce a dramatic effect.
 If you keep a portrait in a place adjusted in the half-light and half shadow, this will be so attractive.

 - You can use a reflector that lets light reflect on your object.
 You can buy reflectors, or use white paper, sheets, board as a reflector.
 Reflector produces extraordinary creative photography.
 You also can use flash or other light sources.

 - If you want to focus on your subject only, keep your background simple.
 This can be a wall with light color or simple cloth.
 If you can’t find a perfect background, use a wide aperture to soften it.
 If you try to focus on the background along with your subject, use a wide-angle.
 You can focus on the background and keep blurry your item, which may produce a storyline.

 - You can include accessories to beautify your pictures.
 Place a flower vase beside your model, or place a smoky hot coffee beside your food; this adds a lot to your photo.